 Areas of the body that can get affected-

 The jaw or the tongue or the oromandibular dystonia- Slurred speech, drooling, and difficulty in eating & swallowing are symptoms related to the tongue.
-Oromandibular dystonia is a painful condition that usually arises with cervical dystonia or blepharospasms.
+Oromandibular dystonia is a painful condition that usually arises with cervical dystonia (abnormal contractions of neck muscles) or blepharospasms (abnormal contraction of eyelid msucles).

-The vocal cords and the voice box pr spasmodic dystonia- You may experience a hushed or whispered tone in your voice.
+The vocal cords and the voice box or spasmodic dystonia- It affects voice or speech.
+You may experience a hushed or whispered tone in your voice.

-Forearm and hand- Some of the dystonia also happen when one is doing something repetitive.
+Forearm and hand- Some dystonia also happen when one is doing something repetitive.
 It can be writing (writer's dystonia) or playing a musical instrument (musician's dystonia).

-The risk factors or complications depend on the type of dystonia.
-The following are the common risks associated with the condition-
+The risks or complications depend on the type of dystonia.
+The following are the common risks associated with the condition:

-Physical disabilities that cause ill-effects to your performance in daily activities or specific tasks.
+Physical disabilities that cause ill effects on your performance in daily activities or specific tasks.

 Difficulty with jaw movement, swallowing or language.

-MRI and CT scan- They both are imaging tests.
-They can determine brain abnormalities such as lesions, tumours, and stroke.
+MRI and CT scan: They both are imaging tests and can determine brain abnormalities such as lesions, tumours, and stroke.

-Gene testing - The dystonia can have hereditary causes.
+Gene testing: Dystonia can have hereditary causes.
 These are determined by gene testing.

-The following therapies are suggested by the doctor-
+The following therapies can be suggested by the doctor for the dystonia treatment:

 Physical therapy or occupational therapy- to help ease symptoms and improve nerve function.